manudelu/ws_uspace_control_room/README.md

 MQTT_PASSWORD=<PASSWORD>
 ```

-## Offline Test - MQTT Mission Replay (Simulated Drone Telemetry)
+#### Offline Variant - Mission Replay (No Real Drone)

-The Control Room supports simulated drone telemetry via MQTT, which is useful for testing and digital twin scenarios without requiring a real UAV.
-This workflow allows mission data to be replayed as if drones were flying in the real world.

-### Workflow
+If no physical drone is available, the same Control Room infrastructure can be tested **entirely offline** by replaying pre-recorded telemetry via MQTT.
+This allows you to validate mission logic, visualization, and data flow without hardware.

-*1. Generate a CSV from QGroundControl mission*
+1. **Obtain a CSV Dataset**
-* Plan and execute a mission in QGroundControl while running the simulation in Unreal Engine + PX4 (without MQTT/ROS digital twin).
+* You can generate one by planning and executing a mission in QGroundControl while running the simulation in Unreal Engine + PX4 (without MQTT/ROS digital twin).
-* Export the mission log from QGroundControl as a CSV file.
+* Export the mission log from QGroundControl as a CSV file. he file must include columns: `timestamp,latitude,longitude,altitude,vx,vy,vz`.

-*2. Upsample the CSV*

-Use the provided `qgc_csv_upsample.py` script to convert your CSV (typically 1Hz) to a 10 Hz dataset, matching the Control Room control loop frequency.
+* QGC typically logs at 1 Hz — it can be upsampled to 10 Hz for smoother playback:
 ```bash
 python qgc_csv_upsample.py <input>.csv <output>.csv --rate 10
 ```

-*3. Launch the Control Room System*
+2. **Launch the Control Room System**

-Start the Control Room system following the instructions in the previous section of this README.
+Start the Control Room system following the instructions in the "Mission Workflow" section.

-*4. Replay the mission over MQTT*
+3. **Replay the Mission over MQTT**

-* Run the `mqtt_replay.py` script with the upsampled CSV file:
+* Run the `mqtt_replay.py` script to publish telemetry:
 ```bash
 python3 mqtt_replay.py --file <output>.csv --drone_id 1
 ```
 * The script will:
     * Connect to the MQTT broker (configured via `.env` file).
-    * Publishe telemetry messages for the specified drone ID.
+    * Publish telemetry messages for the specified drone ID.

+The Control Room will treat this replayed data exactly as if it came from a real drone.

-*5. Optional: Select a Mission Period*
+4. **(Optional) Record a Mission with ROS**

-If the CSV contains multiple mission periods (separated by time gaps), the script will display all periods and allow you to choose which one to replay.
+If the Control Room is running, you can record telemetry topics (`/fleet/<drone_id>/telemetry`) directly through [ros2 bag](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html).

 ## Control Room Architecture